|Follow PSU Football:||Follow @PennStateFball|

 Lynch gains 78 yards rushing, scores first touchdown of 2015

-Season: Started three games...Will miss the remainder of the season after suffering an injury vs. Georgia State (9/16).
+Season: Started three games...Missed the final 10 games of the season after suffering an injury vs. Georgia State (9/16).

 Akron (9/2): Had three assisted tackles...Combined with Parker Cothren on a tackle for loss in the second quarter...Was a part of a defense that logged 14.0 tackles for loss, the most since recording 15.0 vs. Temple in 2015...One of eight players to be a part of three-straight seasons with a shutout (Illinois, 2015; at Rutgers, 2016; Akron, 2017), marking the longest such streak since a three-year span from 1989-91...Part of a defense that logged a season-opening shutout for the first time since 2007 (FIU, 59-0).
 Pittsburgh (9/9): Registered three assisted tackles...Combined with Koa Farmer on a first-quarter tackle for loss...Broke up his first career pass, a second-quarter attempt that he deflected at the line of scrimmage.
 Georgia State (9/16): Made a pair of stops, both coming in the first quarter, and didn't play the final three quarters.